-Vatican omitted part of pope’s crucial quote about McCarrick
+Vatican corrects omission in pope’s quote about McCarrick

-VATICAN CITY (AP) - The Vatican communications office released only a partial transcript of Pope Francis’ comments about what he knew of disgraced ex-Cardinal Theodore McCarrick, omitting his claim that he didn’t remember if he had been told in 2013 of McCarrick’s penchant for sleeping with seminarians.
+VATICAN CITY (AP) - The Vatican communications office on Wednesday corrected the Italian transcript of Pope Francis’ comments about disgraced ex-Cardinal Theodore McCarrick.
+Earlier, it had omitted Francis’ claim that he didn’t remember if he had been told in 2013 of McCarrick’s penchant for sleeping with seminarians.

-The omission gave the impression that Francis flatly denied knowing anything about McCarrick, whereas the full comment makes clear he didn’t remember.
+The omission gave the impression that Francis flatly denied knowing anything about McCarrick, whereas the full comment, provided initially only in the Spanish version, makes clear he didn’t remember.
 That distinction is at the root of the scandal over the Vatican’s years-long cover-up of McCarrick.

+The Vatican’s communications coordinator, Andrea Tornielli, said Wednesday the discrepancy was due to the quick turnaround time for translating a lengthy interview from Spanish into Italian, and that the original Spanish was considered the text of reference.

+Within minutes of being asked by The Associated Press, the full and corrected version of the quote appeared on the Italian site of the Vatican news portal, Vatican News.
+The interview was conducted May 21 by Valentina Alazraki, longtime Vatican correspondent of Mexico’s Televisa.

 Copyright © 2019 The Washington Times, LLC.